Tyrannosauroidea: Description

 Tyrannosauroids had S-shaped necks and long tails, as did most other theropods.
 Early genera had long forelimbs, about 60% the length of the hindlimb in Guanlong, with the typical three digits of coelurosaurs.
 The long forelimb persisted at least through the Early Cretaceous Eotyrannus, but is unknown in Appalachiosaurus.
 Derived tyrannosaurids have forelimbs strongly reduced in size, the most extreme example being Tarbosaurus from Mongolia, where the humerus was only one-quarter the length of the femur.
 The third digit of the forelimb was also reduced over time.
 This digit was unreduced in the basal Guanlong, while in Dilong it was more slender than the other two digits.
 Eotyrannus also had three functional digits on each hand.
 Tyrannosaurids had only two, although the vestigial metacarpal of the third are preserved in some well-preserved specimens.
 As in most coelurosaurs, the second digit of the hand is the largest, even when the third digit is not present.
+The radius is distally flattened, just like members of Maniraptora but unlike the condition seen in ornithomimosaurs and alvarezsaurids.

 Characteristic features of the tyrannosauroid pelvis include a concave notch at the upper front end of the ilium, a sharply defined vertical ridge on the outside surface of the ilium, extending upwards from the acetabulum (hip socket), and a huge "boot" on the end of the pubis, more than half as long as the shaft of the pubis itself.
 These features are found in all known tyrannosauroids, including basal members Guanlong and Dilong.
 The pubis is not known in Aviatyrannis or Stokesosaurus but both show typical tyrannosauroid characters in the ilium.
 The hindlimbs of all tyrannosauroids, like most theropods, had four toes, although the first toe (the hallux) did not contact the ground.
-Tyrannosauroid hindlimbs are longer relative to body size than almost any other theropods, and show proportions characteristic of fast-running animals, including elongated tibiae and metatarsals.
-These proportions persist even in the largest adult Tyrannosaurus, despite its probable inability to run.
-The third metatarsal of tyrannosaurids was pinched at the top between the second and fourth, forming a structure known as the arctometatarsus.
-The arctometatarsus was also present in Appalachiosaurus but it is unclear whether it was found in Eotyrannus or Dryptosaurus.
+Tyrannosauroid hindlimbs are longer relative to body size than almost any other theropods, and outside of the largest forms show proportions characteristic of fast-running animals, including elongated tibiae and metatarsals.
+Elongated metatarsals are present even in the largest adult Tyrannosaurus in spite of the tibiae being proportionately shorter than in smaller tyrannosauroids and a probable inability to run (i.e move with an aerial phase where both feet are off the ground).
+The third metatarsal of tyrannosaurids, including in the very largest forms, was pinched at the top between the second and fourth, forming a structure known as the arctometatarsus that aided in energy conservation and, in smaller forms, increased speed.
+The arctometatarsus was also present in Appalachiosaurus.
 This structure was shared by derived ornithomimids, troodontids and caenagnathids, but was not present in basal tyrannosauroids like Dilong paradoxus, indicating convergent evolution.